thedevdojo/chatter/README.md

 ### Installation

-Quick Note: If this is a new project, make sure to insall the default user authentication provided with Laravel. `php artisan make:auth`
+Quick Note: If this is a new project, make sure to install the default user authentication provided with Laravel. `php artisan make:auth`

 1. Include the package in your project